noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 The study points out three major issues that are contributing to these high numbers: accessibility issues, discrimination, and a general disregard for the health of disabled patents.
 One of the largest issues when it came to this neglect was poor communication between healthcare professionals signalling a lack of effort and a devaluation of lives.

+Surely in the modern year there are systems in place to

 https://theconversation.com/australians-with-disability-are-4-times-more-likely-to-die-early-often-not-due-to-their-disability-245262

 ### NDIS "Farming"